nishithadinesh6/Supply-Chain-Inventory-Analysis/README.md

 Objective:

 The primary objective of this case study is to analyze the supply chain data provided and create interactive Tableau dashboards that offer actionable insights for business stakeholders.
-By leveraging Tableau skills, participants will visualize complex data sets, perform calculations, and develop intuitive dashboards to effectively communicate their findings.
+By leveraging Tableau skills, complex data sets are visualized, perform calculations, and develop intuitive dashboards to effectively communicate their findings.

 Dataset: